Arthur C. Brooks: From Strength to Strength

 In February 2022, Brooks published From Strength to Strength: Finding Happiness, Success, and Deep Purpose in the Second Half of Life.
-Brooks’ ideas on happiness research on aging professionals were first introduced to the public in a 2019 Atlantic article, “Your Professional Decline Is Coming (Much) Sooner Than You Think".
+Brooks's ideas on happiness research on aging professionals were first introduced to the public in a 2019 Atlantic article, "Your Professional Decline Is Coming (Much) Sooner Than You Think."
 From Strength to Strength debuted at #1 on the New York Times bestseller list, where it remained for several months.
-It received widespread attention, including from Oprah Winfrey, who recommended the book, and was endorsed by the Dalai Lama.
+Oprah Winfrey recommended the book, which was also endorsed by the Dalai Lama.

+Build the Life You Want

+In September 2023, Brooks, along with co-author Oprah Winfrey, published Build the Life You Want: The Art and Science of Getting Happier, which debuted at #1 on the New York Times bestseller list.

+Research and other media

 Happiness research

 Brooks began focusing intensively on the study of happiness following his professional move from AEI to Harvard, where he taught classes in happiness, also writing weekly on the subject in The Atlantic.
-He also began hosting podcasts on happiness such as How to Build a Happy Life.
+He also began hosting podcasts on happiness such as The Art of Happiness.